MatheusPaivaa/CurvatureML/README.md

 #### Curvature Calculation and Feature Extraction

 Curvatures, both mean and Gaussian, are geometric properties used to characterize the shape and curvature of surfaces, with broad applications in computer graphics and computational geometry.
-The geometric definitions and calculations of both curvatures are provided in the following subsections.
+The geometric definitions and calculations of both curvatures are provided in the bibliography.

 To efficiently calculate the labels (curvature values) and features, a custom algorithm was implemented in C++ using an `unordered_map` structure.
 This data structure was chosen for its average-case constant time complexity, allowing for fast access and organization of the calculated curvature values.